SERVICES PROVIDED BY THE PARISH COUNCIL

 The Parish Council owns twelve allotments which are located at Elgars Field on Preston Hill.
 The annual rent for the six large allotments is £25 .The annual rent for the six smaller allotments is £13 per year.
 Further details are available from the Clerk.

-The Council owns and maintains three bus shelters:
+The Council owns and maintains four bus shelters:

 The Council owns various items of street furniture in the village: